 PRINTER-FRIENDLY RECIPE CARD

 Simple Crab Recipe

-- Dump the crab in a medium sized bowl and mix in the scallions, parsley, and chili pepper (if using).
+- Dump the crab in a large bowl and mix in the scallions, parsley, and chili pepper (if using).
 Season to taste with salt and black pepper.